messagemedia/chameleon-api/README.md

 Your ngrok url will show up on the command line after you run `ngrok http 3000`.
 You can choose any one of the 'Forwarding URLs'.
 This is what it typically looks like - http://f34bba6f.ngrok.io

-6. Fire up the command line from the root of this cloned repository and run `npm install`
+6. Fire up the command line from the root of this cloned repository and run `npm install` to install all dependencies
 7. Run `npm start` from the same location to start the express server
 8. You should see the following on your command line - `Chameleon listening on port 3000!`
 9. Click on the following link - https://app.getpostman.com/run-collection/b0a6031eed4b6dd45455